 There are tree different levels depending upon whether you are invested in Banking, Insurance (including Private Pensions) or Investment.
 The limits differ as follows:

 - Banks and Building Societies: The maximum compensation is £85,000 again and before that previously £75,000 and £50,000 per individual per authorised institution irrespective of how many accounts you have with the company.
-If you have 10 accounts or 1 account with the same firm, it is still £85,000.
+If you have ten accounts or one account with the same firm, it is still £85,000.
 If you have accounts in joint names, it is £85,000 each/£170,000 joint.

 - Insurance Companies: For Long term insurance investment funds, private pension funds, and general insurance e.g. Home, it is now 100% of the fund, previously it was 90% of the balance with no upper compensation limit.
 Compulsory Insurance such as third part Motor Insurance is still 100%.

 - Investment Companies, Financial Advisers and Mortgage Advisers: A maximum compensation of £50,000 per individual per firm.
 Protection if your investment company went bankrupt or your financial adviser gave you negligent advice and then went bankrupt and could not meet advice compensation liabilities.

 Tip One - Watch the Brands.
 Be careful of brands that are part of the same Bank.
 For example Bank of Scotland, Halifax and Bimingham Midshires are part of HBOS and part of Lloyds Banking Group.
 Banco Santander owns Abbey, Cahoot and now the Bradford and Bingley savings business and also now Alliance & Leicester.
 Natwest is owned by Royal Bank of Scotland and so on.

 Contact us for a list of Banking Licences and their subsidiaries.